Mustardinho/Unit-converter/README.md

-# Unit-converter
-A web app that converts meassures

 # Unit Converter Web Application

 A lightweight, responsive, full-stack web application that handles conversions between various units of measurement across different categories.
 Built with Python and Flask, this project demonstrates foundational concepts of server-side web development, the HTTP request-response cycle, and dynamic UI rendering without relying on a database.